Deepak14Khulve/AI-for-Sustainable-Development/osdg-tool-main/README.md

 📘 [OSDG 2.0: a multilingual tool for classifying text data by UN Sustainable Development Goals (SDGs)](https://arxiv.org/abs/2211.11252)

-## OSDG API

-Are you conducting research on the SDGs, and aim to publish it in a scholarly journal, present at a conference, etc.?

-Our API is **free** **for research purposes**.
-For access, please [contact us](https://osdg.ai/contact) with a short outline of your research and anticipated scope of content.

 ## ⚠️ Repository files